Cairo City Guide

 Quick facts

-• Home to the Giza Pyramid Complex, the last remaining wonder of the ancient world.
+• Home to the Great Pyramid of Giza, the only remaining original Wonder of the Ancient World.

-• Houses Al-Azhar University, one of the oldest degree-granting institutions, founded in 970 CE.
+• Cairo's Al-Azhar University, founded in 970 AD, is one of the oldest degree-granting institutions globally.

 🏛️